 The main path is all dirt and fairly steep, but it’s well defined and family friendly.
 You will definitely work up a sweat because of the incline, so for people who don’t do much hiking I’d rate it as moderate.

 If you’re really feeling lazy (or in a hurry), you can pay the local sulfur miners to push you up the hill on their trolleys for like 400k Rupiah ($28 USD).
 Seriously!
 There are lots of these guys on the trail and they’re very persistent trying to sell rides.
-We found it annoying, but I suppose they wouldn’t be there if plenty of tourists weren’t happy to pay it.
+We found it annoying, but I suppose they wouldn’t be there unless plenty of tourists are happy to pay it.

-For those of you who plan to skip the blue fire (like we usually do) you don’t need to start at midnight, although I would still recommend you start early and try to reach the Kawah Ijen crater lake for sunrise if you want the best views and pictures.
+For those of you who plan to skip the blue fire (like we usually do), you don’t need to start at midnight, although I would still recommend you start early and try to reach the Kawah Ijen crater lake for sunrise if you want the best views and pictures.

 The sunrise at Kawah Ijen is not anything special in itself (actually it’s blocked by a mountain), but the colors on the lake are nice and it looks downright mystical in the early morning.
 We started walking at 3 AM, and that was perfect.